civol/HDLRuby/README.md

 ```

 In addition, it is possible to declare inner signals within an execution block.
 While such signals will be physically linked to the system, they are only accessible within the block they are declared into.
-This permits a tighter scope for signals, which improves the readability of the code and make it possible to declare several signals with identical names provided their respective scopes are different.
+This permits a tighter scope for signals, which improves the readability of the code and makes it possible to declare several signals with identical names provided their respective scopes are different.

-An event represents a specific change of state of a signal.
+An event represents a specific change in the state of a signal.
-For example, a rising edge of a clock signal named `clk` will be represented by event `clk.posedge`.
+For example, a rising edge of a clock signal named `clk` will be represented by the event `clk.posedge`.
 In HDLRuby, events are obtained directly from
-expressions using the following methods: `posedge` for rising edge, `negedge` for falling edge, and `edge` for any edge.
+expressions using the following methods: `posedge` for a rising edge, `negedge` for a falling edge, and `edge` for any edge.
 Events are described in more detail in section [Events](#events).

 When one of the events of the sensitivity list of a behavior occurs, the behavior is executed, i.e., each of its statements is executed in sequence.
-A statement can represent a data transmission to a signal, a control flow, a nested execution block or the declaration of an inner signal (as stated
+A statement can represent a data transmission to a signal, a control flow, a nested execution block, or the declaration of an inner signal (as stated
 earlier).
 Statements are described in more detail in section [statements](#statements).
 In this section, we focus on the transmission statements and the block statements.

 A transmission statement is declared using the arrow operator `<=` as follows: